- About PA Farm Link

 New York FarmLink and Pennsylvania FarmLink are co-sponsors of this program.

 Registration for the Certified Farm Succession Coordinator Training will be limited to the first 25 people.Lunch and materials are included in the $750 registration.Registration for the IFTN annual meeting will cover lunch.
 Registration for one or both events can be completed through the PA Farm Link website.
-Registration deadline is September 18, 3015.
+Registration deadline has been extended to October 2.

 The IFTN meeting will begin at 1 p.m. on Monday October 5th with lunch.The meeting will carry over to Tuesday, adjourning at 11 a.m.The “Certified Farm Succession Coordinator Training“ will begin at 1 p.m. on Tuesday, October6th and run through the afternoon of October 8th.